Florida House Bill 837 (HB837): How Can Property Managers Prepare?

 - Maintenance reflects the upkeep of common areas.
 Lights work, landscaping is maintained, and there is no visible trash or graffiti.
 This signals that the property is cared for.

-Step Two: Create and implement your CPTED strategy before 1/1/25.
+Step two: Create and implement your CPTED strategy

-Under the new law, the following physical security controls are required to be in place starting January 1, 2025:
+Under the new law, the following physical security controls were required to be in place starting January 1, 2025:

 - A security camera system: Cameras must be installed at all entrances and exits to record and maintain retrievable video footage for at least 30 days.